We are impatient to see a world where no family is left without shelter after disaster strikes.

 I am a professional photographer by trade, with over 29 years experience working in the UK and Australia.

 I have been involved with ShelterBox since 2006 and have deployed 22 times as a Response Team Member and Team Lead, most recently to Bangladesh.
 I joined the board of ShelterBox Australia in 2011 as Communications Officer, was made General Manager in 2014 and CEO in 2016.
 I am responsible for overseeing the day-to-day running of the organisation with a focus on fundraising, communications, IT, recruitment, and procurement.
 I rely on a small dedicated part-time staff of three, the support of the board and the dedication of our fantastic volunteers.

 I am a member of the Fundraising Institute of Australia and sit on the Fundraising and Operations Committees.
 As an employee, I sit on the board in an ex-officio basis.
 I am the International Director of the Rotary Club of Alstonville, NSW.

-ShelterBox has been a passion for the past eleven years and will continue to be so as long as there are people in need of help.
+ShelterBox has been a passion for the past thirteen years and will continue to be so as long as there are people in need of help.